 Indeed, it is when Monschau’s ‘Weihnachtsmark’ arrives that the town truly casts its spell; the air thick with Christmas Magic.

 Below is your complete guide to enjoying every moment of it.

 Monschau sits on the Belgium-German border, surrounded by hilly mountain ranges.
 Due to its location, the town is easy to reach by car, with many visitors coming from the larger towns of Aachen, Cologne, Bon, Liége (Belgium) and Maastrict (the Netherlands).

-To visit Monschau, we flew from Heathrow Airport via Eurowings, direct to Cologne.
-Our return flights cost just under £100 per person.
-From here, we hired a car courtesy of Avis and drove directly to Aachen, where we spent a few days.
+From here, we hired a car courtesy of Avis and drove directly to Aachen.
 For three nights (four days) our car hire cost approximately £168.
-After our fill of Aachen, we then continued on to Monschau, which was an incredibly straightforward drive on the Bundesstraße 258, taking just forty-five minutes in total.
+After our fill of Aachen, we continued on to Monschau Christmas Market, which was an incredibly straightforward drive on the Bundesstraße 258, taking just forty-five minutes in total.

 What You’ll Need When Visiting Monschau Christmas Market

 If you are visiting Monschau Christmas Market, then please be sure to take money with you – many of the Christmas stalls accept cash only.